lj020326/ansible-developer/README.md

 This is used for all git ssh related aliases/functions

-## Use ansible-setup-env.sh to install ansible with pipenv
+## Use ansible-setup-env.sh to install ansible with pyenv

 ref: https://www.buildahomelab.com/2022/04/26/how-to-install-ansible-with-pipenv-pyenv/